AirPower, Apple’s wireless charging pad, is still MIA

 How much will AirPower cost?

 This is another great question we don't have an answer to.
-In November an AirPower listing was spotted on a Polish retailer's website for 999zł, which translates to about $290, £205 or AU$375.
+In November an AirPower listing was spotted on a Polish retailer's website for 999 złoty, which translates to about $290, £205 or AU$375.
 Other rumors claim that AirPower will cost closer to $199.

 For comparison, the third-party Qi chargers that Apple sells both cost $60, but these only work with one device at a time.
 Since Apple's AirPower can charge up to three devices, it'll likely cost more.